Interactions-Nexus/Nexus-Wiki/guides/interface/overview.md

 # Overview

-The "`Overview` module is the homepage of the wallet.
+The `Overview` module is the homepage of the wallet.
 The purpose of the globe is to show the location of nodes the wallet is connected to.

 &nbsp;